 The comprehensive course creation tools, excellent customer support, and incredible customization options allow you to create a dynamic course that will keep your audience coming back, even if you have minimal technical skills.

 In addition, the one-off purchase keeps costs down, and even with paying to extend your customer support and updates, it's still a very affordable piece of software.Try LearnDash Here

 In terms of free options, one of the best WordPress LMS plugins on the market is LearnPress.
 The extensive customization options and features on the free version of the software are impressive.
 It's also very rare to create paid courses using free software.

 If you're ok with limited features and potentially needing to pay for other plugins, this is a great option to start an online course on a budget.
-In addition, it gives you the chance to test if an online course business is something you want to pursue without having to invest any money.Try LearnPress for Free Here
+In addition, it gives you the chance to test if an online course business is something you want to pursue without having to invest any money (and it's a good idea to check out some of the best courses for businesses to see what it takes).Try LearnPress for Free Here

 While many plugins are very similar, each platform offers something slightly different that will appeal to some people and frustrate others.